wuyuebupt/wuyuebupt.github.com/README.md

   where 0 (person index 0), 0 (body point index 0 represents head), x:261 (x coordinate of the head), y:301 (y coordinate of the head)
 3. Input s key to skip to the next body key point, if the current body point is not available in the image, X and Y coordinates will return x:N/A, y:N/A.
 4. Input d key to delete the last body key point.
-5. Click save button then click download button to download those body key points as a txt file.
+5. Click save button to save your current body key points and download those body key points as a txt file.